contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Is Selective Tax (Imposto Seletivo) a new burden for manufacturers?

 Yes, for affected categories — tobacco, alcohol, sugary beverages, gambling, high-carbon products.
-Selective Tax is a new federal tax (replacing IPI for these specific items) levied in addition to IBS/CBS.
+Selective Tax is a new federal tax levied in addition to IBS/CBS; the IPI itself is cut to zero (except the Manaus Free Trade Zone), without being extinguished.
 Rates and effective bases are still being defined via complementary legislation.
 Manufacturers in affected categories should monitor regulatory development and model product mix sensitivity.

 What is CIAP and how does it apply to manufacturing capital investments?